BTCtoolshed/TippingWallet/README.md

 ![Print Step 6](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/wPrint05.png?raw=true)

-After pressing the upper middle button, the XPUB QR Code is displayed.
+On the Wallet menu, after pressing the upper middle button, the XPUB QR Code is displayed.
 You can use this to load a watch only wallet.
 For example, you can scan this easily into the BlueWallet app for a watch-only wallet.
 To escape to the next screen, hold the upper middle button.

 ![Print Step 7](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/wPrint06.png?raw=true)